 Is private information available on the blockchain?

 No private information is stored on the blockchain.
-Only a 1-way hash of the content is stored on the blockchain and is useful only for verification.
-This is a string of numbers that are mathematically derived from the original content.
+Only a one-way hash of the content is stored on the blockchain, and it is useful only for verification.
+A hash is a string of numbers that are mathematically derived from the original content.
 Verification happens by comparing the hash on the digital record to the one on the blockchain.
 No certificate content can be recreated from the hash or any other data that is stored on the blockchain.

 Download this page as a PDF.